UoMCS/openbadges-backend/docs/API.md

 Note that creating an assertion requires that the relevant badge already exists, but an earner record will be automatically created if necessary.

+## Fetching a single assertion

+*URL:* `/assertions/<uid>`
+*Method:* GET

+*Response:* JSON representation of an assertion, as per the specification.

+## Fetching all assertions for an earner

+*URL:* `/assertions/<email>`
+*Method:* GET

+*Response:* JSON representation of an array of assertions, as per the specification.

+Note that an earner record can only exist if the earner has one or more assertions, so this endpoint will always return either a 404 or at least one assertion.